Tennessee Volunteers football: Head coaches

 Tennessee has had 24 head coaches since it began play during the 1891 season.
 Robert Neyland is the leader in seasons coached and games won, with 173 victories in 21 seasons (spread out over three stints).
 John Barnhill has the highest winning percentage of those who have coached more than one game, with .846.
 James DePree has the lowest winning percentage of those who have coached more than one game, with .306.
 Of the 23 different head coaches who have led the Volunteers, Neyland, Wyatt, Dickey, Majors, and Fulmer have been inducted into the College Football Hall of Fame in Atlanta.

 Bowl games

 This is a list of Tennessee's ten most recent bowl games.
-Tennessee holds an all-time bowl game record of 29–25 through the 2021 season.
+Tennessee holds an all-time bowl game record of 30–25 through the 2023 season, due to the removal of the vacated win from 2019.